6 Feet Office

 In the news

-Cushman & Wakefield CEO Brett White on workplace return
+Cushman & Wakefield CEO on why he’s confident office demand will return

 More companies might allow employees to work from home even after the pandemic